The Montecito Picture Company

-The Montecito Picture Company is a film production company that was founded by Ivan Reitman and Tom Pollock, then later Taylor Russell and Anthony Ramos.
-It is located on the Sony Pictures lot in Culver City, California, United States.
+The Montecito Picture Company, LLC is an American film production company founded in 1998 by film director Ivan Reitman and studio executive Tom Pollock.
+It is located on the Sony Pictures lot in Culver City, California, United States, in a building labeled as "Ghost Corps," where the vehicle from Ghostbusters is parked outside.
 Montecito is a city in California in Santa Barbara County.

 History

 The company's predecessor was an entertainment production studio Northern Lights Entertainment, owned by Reitman.
 It originally started off with a deal at PolyGram Filmed Entertainment.
-Ultimately, the deal was in a dispute after Universal took control of the PolyGram assets and signed a first look deal with DreamWorks Pictures instead.
+Ultimately, the deal collapsed after Universal Pictures (which Pollock previously ran from 1986 to 1996) took control of PolyGram's assets and Montecito signed a first look deal with DreamWorks Pictures instead.
 On March 9, 2000, it extended its pact with writer/director Todd Phillips, after the success of the hit movie Road Trip.

 After several years at DreamWorks, on February 18, 2009, the company signed a first-look deal with Paramount Pictures.
-The deal was ended on March 16, 2013; and in 2015 the company moved into offices on the Sony lot.
-Tom Pollock died in August 2020, and Ivan Reitman in February 2022.
+The deal ended on March 16, 2013; and in 2015 the company moved into offices on the Sony lot.
+Tom Pollock died in August 2020, and Ivan Reitman died in February 2022.